-\section{Simulation Case Studies}
+\section{Simulation case studies}

 In this section, we present some case studies to illustrate the effectiveness of the proposed framework.
-The battery model parameters are adopted from \cite{karimi2013thermal,kretzschmar2019tables,bejan2013convection}.
+The battery model parameters are adopted from \cite{karimi2013thermal,kretzschmar2019tables}.
 The simulation is implemented in MATLAB.
 In the plant model simulation, we have injected zero mean Gaussian type measurement noise ($\mathcal{N}(0,0.1)$) in the temperature outputs as well as zero mean Gaussian type process noise ($\mathcal{N}(0,0.01)$) in the system dynamics to capture realistic scenarios.
-The battery module is operated under a current profile derived from Urban Dynamometer Driving Schedule (UDDS) and the current profile is shown in Fig. \ref{fig:UDDS}.
+The battery module is operated under a current profile derived from Urban Dynamometer Driving Schedule (UDDS).
 The desired set-point temperature here is $T_d=298K$.

-To illustrate the advantages of the proposed approach, we compare the following approaches: \begin{itemize} \item \textbf{Open-loop Control (OC):} In this case, we have used a constant cooling temperature control that is not manipulated based on temperature feedback.
-In our case studies, the constant cooling temperature is kept at $298K$ at both the boundaries. \item \textbf{Stability-Only Control (St-C):} In this case, we have used Input-to-State Stability (ISSt) criterion to design the closed-loop control gains.
-The gains for St-C are calculated such that they satisfy the stability conditions \eqref{vcond1}-\eqref{vcond2}, while they may or may not satisfy the safety conditions given in Theorem 1 \eqref{gains1}-\eqref{condition_gamma} for unsafe temperature specified as $T> 313K$.
+To illustrate the advantages of the proposed approach, we compare the following approaches: \begin{itemize} \item \textbf{Stability-Only Control (St-C):} In this case, we have used ISSt criterion \eqref{pISSt} to design the closed-loop control gains.
 Note that, if the design is done solely based on ISSt criterion, then there is no guarantee that it will also satisfy pISSf.
-To illustrate this point, and to highlight the potential advantage of combined pISSf-ISSt design, here we choose the St-C such that the gains do not satisfy pISSf conditions for the chosen unsafe set. \item \textbf{Stability-and-Safety Control (StSf-C) - Proposed Approach:} We have used both practical Input-to-State Safety (pISSf) and Input-to-State Stability (ISSt) criteria to design the closed-loop control gains.
-The gains here are chosen such that conditions in Theorem 1 \eqref{gains1}-\eqref{condition_gamma} and conditions in Theorem 2 \eqref{gain_ctrl1}-\eqref{d1} are satisfied for unsafe temperature specified as $T> 313K$. \end{itemize}
+To illustrate this point, and to highlight the potential advantage of combined pISSf-ISSt design, here we choose the St-C such that the gains do not satisfy pISSf conditions for the chosen unsafe set. \item \textbf{Stability-and-Safety Control (StSf-C) - Proposed Approach:} We have used pISSf and ISSt criteria given in \eqref{gains1} and \eqref{pISSt}, respectively, to design the closed-loop control gains. \end{itemize}